Hydra-Chain/node/doc/README_windows.txt

 -----

-LockTrip is a decentralized blockchain project built on Bitcoin's UTXO model, with support for Ethereum Virtual Machine based smart contracts, and secured by a proof of stake consensus model.
-It achieves this through the revolutionary Account Abstraction Layer which allows the EVM to communicate with LockTrip's Bitcoin-like UTXO blockchain.
-For more general information about LockTrip as well as links to join our community, go to https://locktrip.com/
+LT is a decentralized blockchain project built on Bitcoin's UTXO model, with support for Ethereum Virtual Machine based smart contracts, and secured by a proof of stake consensus model.
+It achieves this through the revolutionary Account Abstraction Layer which allows the EVM to communicate with LT's Bitcoin-like UTXO blockchain.
+For more general information about LT as well as links to join our community, go to https://locktrip.com/